 It seemed a shame to waste her as a Kur pet.
 Might she not be better in a cage, preferably a tiny one, instructive for her, awaiting her sale?
 He had no hope of eluding sleen indefinitely, and he did not wish to bring humans of the forest into additional jeopardy.

-He had as weapon only the long, sharpened stick, some seven feet in length, a common length for a Gorean spear, which had been given to him by Archon, and retrieved at the edge of the forest, near the shuttle port.
+He had as weapon only the long, sharpened stick, some seven feet in length, a common length for a the shuttle port.